OpenSats/website/public/static/opensats-grant-application-template.md

 ### AI / Compute Cost

-LLM tokens, APIs, and hardware if you want to self-host models.
-None or $0 is fine.
-We are happy to fund this when it helps the work.
+LLM tokens, APIs, and similar cost items related to working with coding agents.
+None or $0 is fine too.

 ### Prior Funding